 The mission of the 230CC is to provide the main attributes of four distinctive types of boats into one all-purpose boat.
 World Cat seems to have pulled it off and given us a boat that 1) can get into very shallow water, 2) has a range of nearly 300 miles at best cruise, 3) exhibits the handling the ride capabilities necessary in offshore conditions and, 4) has the combined roominess of a center console and a deckboat.

+• Redundant systems.
 These two engines are connected to independent fuel systems and separate electrical systems.
 A failure in one system leaves a second in play.
-Unless you manage to fill both tanks with contaminated fuel from the same marina it would be rare occurrence indeed to find yourself without the ability to have this boat get you home.•
+Unless you manage to fill both tanks with contaminated fuel from the same marina it would be a rare occurrence indeed to find yourself without the ability to have this boat get you home.

-Aside from the security of completely redundant systems, few things will give you a comfort level like a company that stands behind its product.•
+• 10-year structural hull warranty.
+Aside from the security of completely redundant systems, few things will give you a comfort level like a company that stands behind its product.

+• Seating for 10.
 No problem loading this boat up with your friends and family.
 Bring them on!
-And remember, this is a 23-footer.•
+And remember, this is a 23-footer.

-When anchored, trolling or in a sloppy seaway lateral stability is an important feature and this 23' cat has it. •
+• Stability.
+When anchored, trolling or in a sloppy seaway lateral stability is an important feature and this 23' cat has it.

 Performance and Handling